dirkules339/blog/_posts/2023-03-31-Bertelsmann.markdown

 ### 3. Conclusion

-So you can see it is very easy to get a simple prediciton model running in the firs place.
-But it is very important to prepare the data used to get good results and it helps to have some generel knowledge of the data to identify issues.
-For me as soccer fan for example it was easy to see that something was wrong with my dataset as I saw the rank of nehterlands soccer league.
-Aside from that it is really important to use the right variables to get good model fit.
-You should onl use these ones who have an actua impact on your dependent variable.
+So you can see it is very important to prepare the data used to get good results and it helps to have some generel knowledge of the data to identify issues.
+By using thresholds and imputing values it was possible to use as many data as possible to strongen the prediciton.
+Additionally it is a good idea to compare different models by there performance.
+I chose a model with a good performance over a model with less time taken by the training, but in some situations a really fast model is needed so it could be importent to take the time into account.
+Overall the result seems to be a good model.